 - Rednex – Cotton Eye Joe

-Next, let’s show you how to download and setup Synth Riders custom songs!
+Next, let’s show you how to download, install, and play Synth Riders custom songs!

 How to Download Synth Riders Custom Songs

-Finding real life songs to load into Synth Riders is really easy:
+Finding real-life songs to load into Synth Riders is easy:

-- Click here to go to Synthriderz.com, the largest community of real life beat maps for Synth Riders.
+- Click here to go to Synthriderz.com– Synthriderz is the largest community of real-life beat maps for Synth Riders.